-The guide book "Cataloging Cultural Objects - a Guide to Describing Cultural Works and Their Images"(CCO) (Baca et al. 2006) is a "manual for describing, documenting, and cataloging cultural works and their visual surrogates.
+The guidebook Cataloging Cultural Objects: A Guide to Describing Cultural Works and Their Images (CCO) (Baca et al. 2006) is a "manual for describing, documenting, and cataloging cultural works and their visual surrogates.
 The primary focus of CCO is art and architecture, including but not limited to paintings, sculpture, prints, manuscripts, photographs, built works, installations, and other visual media.
-CCO also covers many other types of cultural works, including archaeological sites, artifacts, and functional objects from the realm of material culture" (Visual Resources Association Foundation 2019a), and is further supported by the online examples on CCO Commons (Visual Resources Association Foundation 2006).
-It aims at providing standards for data content, illustrating the many ways of combining standardized data structures, especially Categories for the Description of Works of Art (CDWA) and VRA Core, Version 4.0, with standards for data values, such as authority vocabularies like the Getty Thesauri.
-(Visual Resources Association Foundation 2006, xi f.)
+CCO also covers many other types of cultural works, including archaeological sites, artifacts, and functional objects from the realm of material culture," and is further supported by the online examples on CCO Commons (Visual Resources Association Foundation 2019a).
+It aims at providing standards for data content, illustrating the many ways of combining standardized data structures, especially Categories for the Description of Works of Art (CDWA) and VRA Core, Version 4.0, with standards for data values, such as authority vocabularies like the Getty Thesauri (Baca et al. 2006, xi f.).